AIWintermuteAI/balena-ha-living-lab/README.md

 ### Application Environment Variables

-Application envionment variables apply to all services within the application, and can be applied fleet-wide to apply to multiple devices.
+Application environment variables apply to all services within the application, and can be applied fleet-wide to apply to multiple devices.

 | Name           | Description                                                                                                       |
 | -------------- | ----------------------------------------------------------------------------------------------------------------- |